synavate/synavate-public/docs/index.md

 ## 📣 **ANNOUNCEMENT** 📣

 17 March 2024: Synavate is trying to nail down a simple implementation of the project in order to proove it's efficacy.

+View our proposed product offering and join our team of dreamers, technologists and dabblers.

 **Synavate || Synapse: Now a member of the Google Startup Program providing cloud infrastructure support & Guidance**
                        ***Also part of the MongoDB program and NVIDIA Inception Program***